What is Forensic Science?

 What Can I Do with a Bachelor's in Forensic Science?

-With a Bachelor of Forensic Science, career opportunities in forensic science are expansive and diverse.
-Graduates may choose between becoming crime scene investigators, analyzing physical evidence at scenes of crimes to provide essential clues in solving cases, or entering toxicology, where professionals use their expertise to detect drugs or poisons in body fluids and tissues for use in criminal investigations.
-Furthermore, digital forensics allows graduates to explore cyber-crime by retrieving digital evidence from electronic devices for analysis.
+A Bachelor of Forensic Science opens up diverse career opportunities.
+Graduates can become crime scene investigators, analyzing evidence at crime scenes, or specialize in toxicology, detecting drugs or poisons in body fluids for criminal investigations.
+Additionally, digital forensics allows graduates to explore cyber-crime by retrieving and analyzing digital evidence from electronic devices.

 Potential Careers for Forensic Science Graduates